davies-jack/a-social-thing/README.md

 copy the `.env.example` file to `.env` and supply your own values.

-with a postgresql database running, run `npx prisma migrate dev` to create the schema and seed the database.
+with a postgresql database running (i use [postgres.app](https://postgresapp.com/)), run `npx prisma migrate dev` to create the schema and seed the database.

 lastly, run `npm run dev` to start the development server. you can navigate to `localhost:3000` to view the app.